The 30 Worst Pieces of Advice Allergy Docs Have Ever Heard

 “Natural or organic foods can’t cause allergic reactions”

 “Limiting your diet to ‘all-natural’ or organic food is no guarantee that you’ll avoid allergies.
 In fact, some of the most allergenic foods are ‘natural’ unprocessed foods including cow’s milk, eggs, peanuts, wheat, soybeans, fish, shellfish, and tree nuts.
 Combined, these foods account for up to 90 percent of all ingested allergic reactions.
 Allergies are caused not by chemicals related to growing the food, but by proteins in the food itself.”—Morton Tavel, MD.
-Learn more about the seven most common food allergy culprits.
+Learn more about the 7 most common food allergy culprits.

 “Seasonal and food allergies are unrelated”